redwoodjs/redwoodjs-com-archive/docs/testing.md

 yarn rw test --no-watch
 ```

-This one is handy before committing some changes to be sure you didn't inadvertantly break something you didn't expect, or before a deploy to production.
+This one is handy before committing some changes to be sure you didn't inadvertently break something you didn't expect, or before a deploy to production.

 You can run only the web- or api-side test suites by including the side as another argument to the command: